 We report progress on a regular basis at usergroup meetings and in usergroup journals so if you want to be kept informed, you might consider becoming a member of a TeX usergroup or visiting one of the TeX conferences.

-LuaTeX will stay beta till we are more or less functionally complete.
-It will take a couple of years before we reach that state.
-Our current estimate is that we will provide version 1.0 in 2012 around TeX's 32th birthday.
-Although major releases (x.x0 versions) are stable enough to be used for production work you need to keep in mind that only at version 1.00 most of the functionality and interfaces will be stable.
+For along while LuaTeX stayed beta till we are more or less functionally complete.
+It took a couple of years before we reached that state.
+Our original estimate was that we could provide version 1.0 in 2012 around TeX's 32th birthday, but we ended up with a lower number.
+Although major releases (x.x0 versions) are stable enough to be used for production work you need to keep in mind that only at version 1.00 most of the functionality and interfaces is considered to be stable.
 Don't automatically expect your old code to work with newer versions of LuaTeX: best update on a regular basis.
-Starting with version 0.50 the manual will tell what features are stable.
+With TeX being over 40 years old around LuaTeX 1.10 we can conclude that we're a bit over time, but intermediate versions always performed well.

 It is important to know that starting with version 0.40 LuaTeX will start up with only TeX82 functionality.
 The \directlua primitive will be available for testing the available functionality and further initialization of features.